Key takeaways

 What is a Real Estate Electronic Signature?

-It works across devices, like phones, laptops, tablets, and can be in several formats:
+It works across devices — phones, laptops, tablets — and can take several forms:

 - Typing your name into a signature field